Ayurvedic Nutrition

 Pitta-Type Inflammation: The Hot Fire

 Pitta types are naturally prone to inflammatory conditions.
-Their inherent fire, when aggravated, produces:
+Their inherent fire, when aggravated, shows up as:

 • Skin inflammation: Acne, rosacea, eczema, psoriasis, rashes

-• Digestive inflammation: Acid reflux, gastritis, ulcers, inflammatory bowel conditions
+• Digestive inflammation: Acid reflux, gastritis, ulcers, inflammatory bowel issues

 • Joint inflammation: Hot, red, swollen joints

-• Emotional inflammation: Anger, irritability, criticism — the mental dimension of excess heat
+• Emotional inflammation: Anger, irritability, criticism.
+The mental side of excess heat

-Root causes: Spicy food, alcohol, excess sun, competitive stress, skipped meals, overwork, suppressed anger
+Root causes: Spicy food, alcohol, too much sun, competitive stress, skipped meals, overwork, swallowed anger

 Vata-Type Inflammation: The Dry Pain

-Vata inflammation is different — it tends to be dry, painful, and associated with degeneration:
+Vata inflammation is different.
+It tends to be dry, painful, tied to degeneration:

 • Joint pain: Dry, cracking joints without swelling or heat (osteoarthritis pattern)